isharpz007/Hospital-management-system/readme.txt

- Here is your README file that includes the profiles and functionalities you released for Admin, Doctor, and Patient roles in your system.
+ Here is the README file that includes the profiles and functionalities you released for Admin, Doctor, and Patient roles in your system.

 ---